 According to an in-depth study funded by the University of Georgia, this is a late-buying—an almost guaranteed last-minute—holiday event.
 Christmas shopping has ended on December 24, and the big influx of Noel returns and cashing in of gift cards for purchases, extends the Christmas season into early to mid-January.
 People are still wrapped up in the aftermath of having done all their Christmas wrapping; they are not mentally geared up for another holiday buying spree.
 Said one retail executive interviewed for the Georgian study: “People are tired, broke, and are saddled six weeks later with having to give another gift to their spouse.
 It’s exhausting.”

 Additionally, Christmas has become positioned more and more as a festive, romantic holiday.
-With people getting married later and later—and sizes of families diminishing nationally—advertising campaigns have painted Christmas as a way to show off one’s seasonal and sensual love.
+With people getting married later and later—and sizes of families diminishing nationally—advertising campaigns online casino that use bitcoin have painted Christmas as a way to show off one’s seasonal and sensual love.
 (Think about all the commercials that accentuate husbands and wives, boyfriends and girlfriends, surprising one another with diamond rings and luxury cars!)

 So, with the Thanksgiving break to mid January tied up with Christmas, when should you raise the specter of Valentine’s Day?
 A good rule of thumb is to have the Valentine’s signage and decorations up in mid January (catching the attention of those Christmas exchangers and gift-card shoppers) but don’t expect them to start purchasing products in earnest until the end of January or first week of February if they’re female (three days before Valentine’s Day right up until Valentine’s Day night if they are male).